 Any student who wishes to be considered for aid funds administered by Houghton College must submit annually a copy of the FAFSA listing Houghton College (code number: 002734) as a recipient.
-The FAFSA is mailed to prospective students in December or is available in the Student Financial Services Office (SFSO) after January 1.
+The FAFSA may be submitted online after January 1st at www.fafsa.ed.gov.
 Priority consideration is given to students whose applications are received by March 1.
 Houghton College aid may not be renewed to those applying for it after July 1.